douglasjmoore/markdown_test/README.md

 -----------------------

 See the separate [LICENSE](LICENSE) and [NOTICE](NOTICE)
-files to determine your rights and responsiblities for using the UVM/SystemC Demonstration Project.
+files to determine your rights and responsibilities for using the UVM/SystemC Demonstration Project.